Police identify woman found dead after shooting in Mississauga

 Speaking to reporters at the scene on Thursday morning, Const.
 Akhil Mooken said police received multiple 911 calls about a shooting in the area and when officers arrived on scene, a woman was found in the parking lot suffering from gunshot wounds.

 She was pronounced dead at the scene.
-On Thursday afternoon, police identified her as 22-year-old Marissa Radshake.
+On Thursday afternoon, police identified her as 22-year-old Marissa Radstake.

 Mooken could not confirm if she is in any way associated to the address where she was found.